Rainbowmindd/Rainbowmindd/README.md

 <h1 align="center">Hi there, I'm Martyna 🤍</h1>

 ## 🤍 About Me
-I'm a third-year Computer Science in Engineering student at AGH University.
+I'm a fourth-year Computer Science in Engineering student at AGH University.
 I’m passionate about software development, problem-solving, and combining technology with creativity.
 Currently focused on backend development, test automation, and learning DevOps & cloud technologies.

 <p align="center">